mar-ng/cis4339-fall-2019-midterm-18625/README.md

 4) Modify any forms with text fields that require database IDs to use dropdown menus.

-5) Scaffold a model called Manager with the fields last name, first name, and district (all strings).
-The model should also reference the Shop model, so that a manager is in charge of one shop and a shop could have many managers.
-Modify the Manager form so that when you create a new manager, you can select a shop from a dropdown menu.
+5) Scaffold a model called Vendor with the fields last name, first name, region, and notes (all strings).
+The model should also reference the Shop model, so that a vendor is related to one shop and a shop could have many vendors.
+Modify the Vendor form so that when you create a new vendor, you can select a shop from a dropdown menu.

 ## Turning in the exam